 |---|---|

-That unlimited FHB exemption on new builds is genuinely significant.
-If you're a first home buyer in QLD building a $900,000 house-and-land package, you could save around $30,000 in stamp duty alone — on top of any grant.
+That uncapped FHB concession on new builds is genuinely significant.
+If you're a first home buyer in QLD building a $900,000 house-and-land package, you save the $26,350 you would otherwise pay on the home concession scale — on top of any grant.
+(An investor on the general scale would pay $33,525 at the same price.)

 Western Australia (WA)